 They extract the algae from chunks of coral ripped from a reef.
 The parrotfish grind the coral into a hard paste, extracting what they love most, the algae.
 The hard material that does not provide nutritious food for them is pulverised and passed like feces.
 Yes, they poop sand.

 Adult Humphead parrotfish like swimming mostly in schools during the day to feed.
-They can group together up to 75 or more.
+They can group up to 75 or more.

 In the other hand, young parrotfish stay back in the grassy seabeds closer to home and away from possible predators.

 At night, humphead parrotfish create a bubble around themselves while they rest.
 The cocoon is made of mucous secreted from an organ on their head.
 The cocoon masks their scent, making it harder for nocturnal predators to find them.

 A School of parrotfish is led by a dominant male.
 When it dies or leaves the group, other parrotfish will take the place by switching genders.
 In truth, a secondary male can become female or become a primary male.

 Parrotfish can change sex multiple times in a lifetime.

 Reproduction occurs once both sexes reach sexual maturity.
 For males it happens when they are 5-7 years old, while for females is a little bit slower, reaching maturity when they are 9 to 11 years old.

 Spawning can occur throughout the year if conditions are stable and productive.
 Courtship and spawning happen during early morning in a protected area.
 Females release eggs that are fertilised by the sperm circulated in the water by the male humpheads.
 The eggs are usually hidden in plants that help to protect and camouflage the eggs from being eaten by predators.
 After they hatch the newly-hatched offspring stay in this secluded area for up to a year to grow and mature before joining the adults in the reefs.

 Green Humphead Parrotfish plays a very important part in the environment